ghostbsd/documentation/source/contributor/ghostbsd-contributors-guide.md

 ### 2.1.
 Eligibility
 Anyone who has the interest to help the project can become a contributor.
 You must become a New Contributor first and have demonstrated a consistent track record of quality contributions to the GhostBSD project.
 ### 2.2.
 Mentorship Program
-New committers will be assigned a mentor to guide them through the initial stages, ensuring they understand the project’s standards and workflows.
+New committers will be assigned a mentor by the project maintainers to guide them through the initial stages, ensuring they understand the project’s standards and workflows.
 ### 2.3.
 Trial Ending
 Once the mentor thinks the new contributor understands the project’s standards and workflows well the new contributor will become a contributor.